Passing on knowledge about software development and other related technologies.

 First, let's setup the Procfile.
 A Procfile is a list that contains a name to identify the process and the command used by the system to run it.
 Foreman ...
 Continue reading

-My favorite projects are when I get to find solution to small problems for clients and solve them quickly for them.
-This week I had a client that needed some Text To Speech (TTS) capabilities on a small Linux system in their shipping department.
+My favorite projects are when I get to find a solution to small problems for clients and solve them quickly for them.
+I had a client that needed some Text To Speech (TTS) capabilities on a small Linux system in their shipping department.
 Easy enough right?
-After a little research I found some really simple code example of TTS on Rosetta Code that someone had contributed that would work on Windows, Linux, and a Mac.
+After a little research, I found a really simple open-source code example of TTS that someone had posted that would work on Windows, Linux, and a Mac and written in Ruby.

-After updating the example code to work with Ruby 2.3, I did a bit of re-factoring and customizing ended up with a pretty cool little command-line utility that...
+While this post is old, I have updated the example code to work with Ruby 2.7.
+I did a bit of refactoring and customizing ended up with a pretty cool little ...
 Continue reading